marcoantonioni/virtual-users-locust-sandbox/README.md

 ```

 ### Generate users, groups in LDIF files and user credentials in CSV files
-This command generate and .ldif file and a .csv file.
+This command generate an *.ldif* file and a *.csv* file.
-The .ldif file contains uers and groups definition as defined in .properties file.
+The *.ldif* file contains uers and groups definition as defined in *.properties* file.
-The .creds file contains user ids and credentials.
+The *.creds* file contains user ids and passwords.

 For more details see [UsersAndGroupsDefinition](./UsersAndGroupsDefinition.md)